uabrc/uabrc.github.io/docs/cheaha/open_ondemand/index.md

 In the middle of the page (green outline), you will see a Message of the Day containing the email address for support if you are having any issues with Cheaha.
 There are also links to our Acceptable Use Policy as well as links to our documentation.

-Lastly, there is a table with a list of available SLURM partitions on Cheaha with their max runtime and number of compute nodes per job as well as their priority.
+Lastly, there is a table with a list of available SLURM partitions (blue outline) on Cheaha with their max runtime and number of compute nodes per job as well as their priority.
 Use this table to plan job requests based on your needed computational resources.

 ## Toolbar